VreznikPrivate/cdk_workshop/README.md

 ```

 To add additional dependencies, for example other CDK libraries, just add to
-your requirements.txt file and rerun the `pip install -r requirements.txt`
+your requirements.txt file and rerun the `pip3 install -r requirements.txt`
 command.

 ## Useful commands